Introduction to the jury

 After watching a pitch video in the jury session, you will be asked to answer the following questions based on a scale from 1 (Not all convincing) - 10 (Highly convincing):

-2. Technology & Scaling: How do you rate the company’stechnology and scaling potential?
+2. Transformation & Scaling: How do you rate the company’s potential for transformative impact and scalable growth?

 Category: Automated Disassembly